stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Divide Width

 Flow-relative utilities are generated for the Tailwind-specific [Divide Width](https://tailwindcss.com/docs/divide-width).
-These match the values in your `divideWidth` config object.
+These have the same range of values as other `divide` utilities.
 All of the usual values plus `.divide-b`, `.divide-i`, `.divide-b-reverse` and `.divide-i-reverse` utilities are generated.

 ```css
 .divide-b-2 > :not(:last-child) {